EtherSphere01/Event-Buddy/event-buddy-server/README.md

 1. Open Postman and create a new workspace or use an existing one.
 2. Click **Import** in Postman and upload the `Event Buddy.postman_collection.json` file to import the API collection.
+3. Click **Import** in Postman and upload the `Local API.postman_environment.json` file to import the Local API for auto save the accessToken.
+4. Go to **Environments** tab and active the variable named **Local API**.
-3. Sign in to obtain a `Bearer Token` using the `Sign In` API under the **Authentications** section of the collection.
+5. Sign in to obtain a `Bearer Token` using the `Sign In` API under the **Authentications** section of the collection.
-4. Use the following test credentials to sign in:
+6. Use the following test credentials to sign in:

    **User Login**